U.S. imposes sanctions on covert Iran oil-shipping network

 “For every target sanctioned, and covert activity revealed, there will be scores that go uncovered.”

-Additional reporting by Jonathan Saul in London and Renee Maltezou in Athens; Editing by Vicki Allen and Michael Roddy
+Additional reporting by Jonathan Saul in London, Renee Maltezou in Athens and Arshad Mohammed in Washington; Editing by Vicki Allen and Peter Cooney